 CHIN 150: Introduction to Chinese Civilization

 Most introductory courses on Chinese civilization are structured as chronological surveys that trace China’s historical development from the earliest to most recent eras.
-This course will offer an extreme bird’s-eye view of Chinese history from its beginning to 1850, which inevitably suffers from overgeneralization and excessive abstraction.
+This course will begin with the introductions of the three systems of thoughts—Confucianism and Daoism—that have crucially shaped and defined the Chinese civilization since more than two thousand years ago.
+This course then will offer an extreme bird’s-eye view of Chinese history from its beginning to 1850, which inevitably suffers from overgeneralization and excessive abstraction.
 But there is no ideal way to approach such an enormous historical span in such a short amount of time, especially given students’ unfamiliarity with even the basic concepts of Chinese culture.
-The second part of this quick and superficial survey focuses on the three philosophical traditions – Confucianism, Daoism, and Buddhism (all originated around 5th to 6th century B.C.) – that have crucially shaped and defined Chinese civilization.
-The third part focuses on the most famous and important Chinese novel – The Story of the Stone (more famously known as Dream of the Red Chamber by Cao Xueqin (c.
-1715-1763) – to explore several important aspects of Chinese civilization, such as family, education, family economy, architecture and the garden, and ethics, and how Confucianism, Daoism, and Buddhism shape the life and value of the characters.
-This course is conducted completely in English.
+The last part of the course will involve the team based research projects and the presentations of the group project.
+The topics for the group projects are any theme in the TV series Serenade of Peaceful Joy (Qing Ping Le 清平乐) that tells the prosperous reign of Emperor Renzong of the Northern Song dynasty.
+This course is completely conducted in English.